Proxmox VE in 2025: the default homelab hypervisor, reviewed honestly

 Debian Linux + KVM (for VMs) + LXC (for system containers) + ZFS / Ceph (for storage) + a web UI on top + a clustering layer that just works.
 The whole thing is free, open-source, and ships with optional paid subscriptions for enterprise support and the “enterprise” (more stable) software repository.

 The web UI is the secret weapon.
-It is functional, complete, and gives you 90% of what you’d do via CLI without leaving the browser.
+It is functional, complete, and gives you 90% of what you would do via CLI without leaving the browser.
 VM creation, container creation, storage management, backup scheduling, cluster operations, snapshots, console access — all there.

 What it gets right